dret/GPXQuery/README.md

 # GeoXQuery

-A collection of XQuery utility functions for geospatial data formats
+A collection of XQuery utility functions for geospatial data formats.